 When is a licence required?

-Anyone who breeds dogs for sale is required to hold a licence issued by the Local Authority under the Breeding of Dogs Act 1973 (as amended).
+Anyone who breeds dogs for sale is required to hold a licence issued by the Local Authority under The Animal Welfare (Licensing of Activities Involving Animals) (England) Regulations 2018.

-This legislation provides for inspection of premises at which dogs are bred, controls the transportation of puppies and sets standards connected with these matters.
+This Regulation provides for inspection of premises at which dogs are bred, controls the transportation of puppies and sets standards connected with these matters.

-For the purpose of this Act a person keeps a breeding establishment for dogs at any premises if they carry on a business of breeding dogs for sale.
+For the purpose of this Regulation a person keeps a breeding establishment for dogs at any premises if they carry on a business of breeding dogs for sale.